19 Best SEO Tools SEO Professionals Actually Use

-Not only is this a powerful website crawling tool, but it can be customized to suit the needs of you, your SEO strategy, and of course, your website.
+Not only is this a powerful website crawling tool, but it can be customized to suit your needs, your SEO strategy, and of course, your website.

 15. Searchmetrics Visibility Charts

-By tracking the search visibility of your website, you can gain a better understanding of performance, what’s working, and what isn’t working.
+By tracking your website’s search visibility, you can better understand performance, what’s working, and what isn’t working.

 Search engine rankings are in a constant state of flux.
 With this tool, you can track any website to see how it is ranking over the past 30 days.